 Produced by Things Are Changing Productions

 Katy Walker Mejia is a Bronx based educator, musician and filmmaker that received a Bachelor of Arts degree in Transmedia from the University of Texas at Austin.
 She has always seen herself as a multidisciplinary artist.
 Her first short films were screened at the Dallas Video Fest, SXSW, the Red Hook International Film & Video Fest, the International Film Festival of Cinematic Arts, and the Radar International Independent Film Fest.
-She contributes to music video projects, web series and documentary films in many ways be it producing, directing, writing, creating and placing music, behind the camera, editing, animation and graphics.
+She contributes to music video projects, web series and documentary films in many ways, be it producing, directing, writing, creating and placing music, behind the camera, editing, or animation and graphics.
 She and her husband Joel formed Things Are Changing Productions for “seekers of conscious media”.
 Their first feature documentary film, ‘Time is Art’ (2015)has been screened in theaters all over the world.
 The film was self-released via Vimeo/VHX, on DVD and includes bonus scenes on Blu-ray.
-The film is also available in Amazon Video (via Distribber) and en Español.
+The film is also available in Amazon Video (via Distribber in the US & UK only) and en Español.
 More Info / Twitter

 Joél is a New York City based creative artist, entrepreneur, and educator with a tendency to speak about the future in optimistic terms.
 A thought leader, his multidisciplinary approach to manifesting new projects has a lot to do with his observation that technology is giving birth to new social movements.
 Society’s attitude towards new forms of storytelling has lead him towards transmedia activism, where collaboration is key, and changing what we don’t like around us is a prime directive.
 Agitating and disrupting, while also empowering and enlightening, are strong incentives for an artist like Mr. Mejia.
 He is most passionate about the potential of art to document the human condition.
 Joel focuses on themes of personal transformation, shamanic initiation and the synthesis between technology, spirituality, economics, and sustainability.
 Each of those themes can be found in most of his work, including his 2015 feature documentary, Time is Art: Synchronicity and the Collective Dream.
 This film is the artist’s latest foray into transmedia storytelling, a limitless medium to explore.